-System Analyst: Mr. Chinthaka Narangoda Technical Officer: Mrs. H. B. R. Sajeewani Lab Attendant: Mr. Asanka Kumara
+System Analyst: Mr. Chinthaka Narangoda Technical Officer: Mrs. H. B. R. Sajeewani Lab Attendant: Mr. Asanka Kumara particularly useful in the industry of Chemical and Process Engineering.
+The centre supports academic activities by providing internet access to gather necessary resources for their studies.

 The centre facilitates the studies with experience in many process simulation applications.
-It is being used to offer many useful software packages such as AutoCAD, SolidWorks, LabVIEW, MATLAB and
+It is being used to offer many useful software packages such as AutoCAD, SolidWorks, LabVIEW, MATLAB and Simulink, Scilab, Aspen Plus etc., that are